MoSaeed450/Sakura-project/README.md

 🧠 General & Creative Lessons

-The Power of Solo Ownership: This project proved that one person can handle a full product lifecycle—from business strategy and brand identity to full-stack development.
+The Power of Solo Ownership: This project proved that I can handle a full product lifecycle—from business strategy and brand identity to full-stack development.
 It taught me how to wear multiple hats without losing sight of the core vision.

 AI as a Bridge: I learned that AI tools (when guided correctly) significantly shorten the distance between a "dreamed concept" and a "deployable reality."
 It transformed my workflow from just "coding" to "curating and directing" an entire digital brand.